-Whether it’s your energy supplier or your go to wholesale food shop, keep your eyes peeled for better deals.
+Whether with your energy supplier or your go-to wholesale food shop, keep your eyes peeled for better deals.
 By switching or asking providers to match someone else’s prices, you ensure you’re never paying more than you need to.

 10. Manage inventory with care.

 According to the Waste and Resources Action Programme, the average cost of avoidable food waste to UK business is £0.97 per meal.
 For a small business, that’s huge.
 With a Square inventory management system however, you get a better idea of what’s in stock and when you need to refill so you’re not relying on your gut.

 This post is for guidance only and is not intended as legal advice.
 For financial or legal advice related to your specific business, be sure to consult an independent financial or legal professional.